Lerc/notanos/README.md

 Webdav is not the best tool for the job.
 It's just what I could use now without writing any code.

 What it really needs is a server that is more specific to the unix file system.
-Rather than using an XML PROPFIND request, a simplified model that returned JSON with the additional ability to support Websockets.
+Rather than using an XML PROPFIND request, a simplified model that returned JSON.
+Even a server that sent the raw output of `ls -al` would be preferable to webdav's XML.

 There is a lot of potential to using Websockets to facilitate a connection between server side applications and their Notanos interfaces.